 Asian Night Markets – The Richmond Night Market and the Panda Market are open seasonally and have nearly 140 food stalls and over 400 retail vendors at their respective sites combined.
-Discover a world of delicious foods including spiral potatoes on a skewer, barbequed skewers of meat and seafood (including squid, a market favourite), hand-pulled ramen, mango desserts and drinks, dragon’s beard candy, bubble waffles, and more!
+Discover a world of delicious foods including spiral potatoes on a skewer, barbequed skewers of meat and seafood (including squid, a market favorite), hand-pulled ramen, mango desserts and drinks, dragon’s beard candy, bubble waffles, and more!

 Whale Watching – There’s something magical about seeing whales in the wild and you do that from right here in Richmond.
-Hop aboard one of the Whale Watching boats and depending on the time of year you may see orca whales, humpback whales, gray whales or minke whales as well as other wild life such as sea lions, porpoise and bald eagles.
+Hop aboard one of the Whale Watching boats and depending on the time of year you may see orca whales, humpback whales, gray whales or minke whales as well as other wildlife such as sea lions, porpoise, and bald eagles.

 Canada Place: Constructed for the ‘1986 World Exposition’ (and currently undergoing a major expansion), this ‘five sailed’ structure built to resemble a cruise ship, houses the Vancouver Convention and Exhibition Centre, World Trade Centre, the CN Imax Theatre, the Pan Pacific Hotel, the Cruise Ship Dock and Terminal (summer cruises only to Alaska); a wonderful place to stroll for views of the North Shore Mountains (only 20 minutes away).
 It is located across the street from the Vancouver Visitor Information Centre and the ‘Waterfront Centre and Hotel’ with a comfortable food court and shopping mall.

 Gastown: Where Vancouver began in 1886, this quaint, restored area is a tourist mecca of souvenir shops, galleries and restaurants sitting atop cobblestone paved streets, surrounded by many original brick buildings.
 At night, the entire picture is lit by simulated gaslight lamps lining the streets.
 Don’t miss the original ‘Gaslight Steam Clock’ which whistles and blasts out its tune every 15 minutes for expectant visitors.
-The clock was designed by local artist Raymond Saunders and is powered by underground steam which also heats local building.
+The clock was designed by local artist Raymond Saunders and is powered by underground steam which also heats the local building.
 The ‘Lookout’ at ‘Harbour Centre’ towers above Gastown.
 Take the elevator to the top for a 180° view of Vancouver.

 Both Gastown and Chinatown rest on the edge of where Vancouver had its beginnings.
 As in many major North American cities, those who have ‘fallen through the cracks’ of society (namely homeless, drug addicted and alcoholic unfortunates) tend to drift around and permeate these areas.
-Visually unpleasant at times, wariness and good common sense is recommended.
+Visually unpleasant at times, wariness and good common sense are recommended.
 The police strongly recommend that you do not give money or handouts to beggars.

 Cathedral Place: At ‘Cathedral Place’ this charming stone structure, one of the oldest in Vancouver, welcomes you for religious services and concerts.
 Opposite the elegant and stately ‘Fairmont Hotel Vancouver’ and one block away from the Vancouver Art Gallery and Museum, make your way along Georgia Street to the indoor ‘Pacific Centre’ shopping mall and food court.
-With over 200 shops and services and set among a three-storey waterfall, you can access Vancouver’s main department stores, namely The Bay, Holt Renfrew and Sears.
+With over 200 shops and services and set among a three-story waterfall, you can access Vancouver’s main department stores, namely The Bay, Holt Renfrew, and Sears.

 Vancouver has as many restaurants (per capita) as New York City.
-Choose your ethnic food preference and somewhere in the city there is one or more restaurants that serve it.
+Choose your ethnic food preference and somewhere in the city, there are one or more restaurants that serve it.
 Too numerous to mention, herein we offer a few of the favourites and most frequented.
 Casual but definitely sophisticated with good service.
-Most restaurants display their menus with price shown outside the establishment.
+Most restaurants display their menus with the price shown outside the establishment.
 Don’t be embarrassed to look inside first and request to view the menu if it isn’t displayed.
 The gratuity is usually 15% and is not included on the bill.
 The G.S.T.
 6% (Goods and Services Tax equivalent to the V.A.T. in other countries) is added after the subtotal.
 The simplest method to calculate an appropriate gratuity is to double the G.S.T. which gives a 12% gratuity.
-To indicate approximate price range of restaurants, $ denotes inexpensive; $$ moderate; $$$ expensive:
+To indicate the approximate price range of restaurants, $ denotes inexpensive; $$ moderate; $$$ expensive: